yzr456/tp/docs/DeveloperGuide.md

 - A data-modifying command has just succeeded.

 **Guarantees**
-- Latest state is written to local storage
+- Latest state is written to local storage if write operation succeeds.
-- On failure Zenith warns with an error message
+- Errors during write operations are logged for debugging purposes.

 **MSS**
-1. Zenith writes the updated data to the save file.
+1. Zenith attempts to write the updated data to the save file.
 Use case ends.

 **Extensions**
 * 1a.
-Zenith detects write failure due to permissions/disk
+Zenith encounters an error during write operation (e.g., due to file permissions or disk space).
     * 1a1.
-Zenith shows FileAccessError or DiskSpaceError.
-      Use case ends.
-* 1b.
-Zenith detects that the existing save file is corrupted
-    * 1b1.
-Zenith shows FileCorruptionError and attempts recovery/backup; on failure show BackupCreationError.
+Zenith logs the error details.
+    * 1a2.
+Application continues to function with in-memory data.
       Use case ends.

 *{More to be added}*